UCLA hits 4 HRs, rolls past Oklahoma 16-3 in Game 1

 With UCLA up 3-1 in the third, Oklahoma got two on with two outs when Jocelyn Alo drove one deep to right field that was caught near the warning track for the third out.

-The Bruins scored again in the fourth when Washington doubled to score Colleen Sullivan, and in the fifth when Taylor Pack singled to knock Bubba Nickles in.
+The Bruins scored again in the fourth when Washington doubled to score Colleen Sullivan and in the fifth when Taylor Pack singled to knock in Bubba Nickles.

 Oklahoma pulled starting pitcher Giselle “G” Juarez after the fourth inning, but UCLA was just getting started.
 The Bruins hit three homers in the sixth.
 Brianna Tautalafua hit a solo shot, Briana Perez hit a 3-run homer and Garcia hit a two-run blast to put UCLA up 11-1.